orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 - __Complete:__ the user has visited the section and all the required fields for the section have been filled.

 ![Wizard validated mode](../images/wizard-status.png)

+### Wizard status persistence

+[SINCE Orbeon Forms 2017.2]

+The wizard status is persisted when the data is saved to the database.
+This means that if the user saves incomplete data and comes back to it, information about visited or changed wizard pages is restored.

+The wizard shows the last possible page upon loading data.

 ## Separate table of contents